ethanmpeterson/flexible-jekyll/_posts/2021-05-1-steering-pcb.markdown

 and provide a truly re-usable design that allows the team to continue to build out more sophisticated firmware in the coming seasons.

 STM32 provides two advantages; speed and native CAN buses.
-Unlike the Arduino's based on ATMEGA328P that have been used in the past, the STM32F4 used in the SPCB has two native CAN controllers.
+Unlike the Arduinos based on ATMEGA328P that have been used in the past, the STM32F4 used in the SPCB has two native CAN controllers.
 The native CAN controllers open a variety of possibilities for multiple CAN buses in the vehicle, gatewaying, interrupt